 Heavy Snow May Weigh Down Your Roof

 We all know how winter in Maryland can be.
-While we haven’t experienced much snow yet, we have seen a snowstorm or two and know that the weight of thick snow can be enough to crush your roof or siding.
+We all know how winter in Maryland can be.
+Even just one heavy snowstorm can easily be enough weight to crush or damage your roof or siding.
 Even hardened ice on your roof that does not cause your roof to crack may impact your home’s drainage system and snowball into even more damage that can be a headache to deal with.
 The perfect pair of heavy snow and freezing temperatures can also cause ice dams, which trap water between your roof and heavy ice, which can lead to leaking, mold and mildew.

 Excess Rain Can Cause Leaks

-We all know someone who has had to renovate their entire basement after a particularly headstrong rainstorm (maybe that was even you!).
+We all know someone who had had to renovate their entire basement after a particularly torrential downpour (maybe that was even you!).
 However, many homeowners may not know that heavy rain can wear on your roof.
 Shingles can become susceptible to weakening and breaking if you experience excessive rain for a duration of time that your roof may not be equipped for.
 When shingles warp or break as a result of excess rain, water can find its way into your home.

 Hail Can Cause Denting in Your Exterior